-That spring, I graduated from Chamberlin School of Retailing and come fall I scored a coveted assistant manager position at Bloomingdale’s flagship store.
+That spring, I graduated from retailing college and come fall I scored a coveted assistant manager position at Bloomingdale’s flagship store.
 I was well on my way to achieving the goals I set out for myself when I started school two years prior.
 Dylan walked into my life a few weeks later and something softened in me.
 Still driven at work, I became less outwardly hard-nosed and life took on a joy and optimism I had not felt since childhood.

 Our courtship started with a flurry and escalated with intense passion as autumn leaves dropped and made way for steel skies and frosty winter nights.
 One fall later, shortly before my 21st birthday, Dylan and I married.
 From then on, autumn became a special time of year for me, a chance to reflect on the year gone by and look ahead with anticipation to the year to come.

 A promising junior executive at an important financial firm, Dylan had confidence that comes with success.
 He exuded charisma and had a contagious passion for good times.
 We shared a taste for adventure and the finer things in life, and we both had ease with people and an eagerness to engage.

 Rewarding, fruitful jobs filled our days, and free time was spent in an endless series of parties, events and adventures; weekend trips to ski in Vermont, jaunts to the beach, dinners at 21, and late, late nights at the Limelight and the Palladium.
 Endearing friends, fun times and blessed good fortune were bequest upon us.
 Young, spunky, attractive and successful, people wanted to be us and we thought we had it all.